David Peralta Player Props: Dodgers vs. Phillies

-David Peralta and his .452 on-base percentage over his past 10 games (161 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the Philadelphia Phillies and Ranger Suarez on June 9 at 7:05 PM ET.
+David Peralta -- with a slugging percentage of .484 in his past 10 games, including one extra-base hit -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Aaron Nola on the hill, on June 10 at 4:05 PM ET.

-In his most recent appearance, he racked up four hits (going 4-for-5 with two RBI) against the Reds.
+He strung together four hits (going 4-for-5 with two RBI) in his last game against the Reds.

 David Peralta Game Info & Props vs. the Phillies